n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 > During the base-consonant search, therefore, all of these below-base
 > form sequences will be encountered and tagged correctly as
 > "Halant,_consonant_" patterns.
 Step 2.5 below exists to ensure that
-> the "_consonant_,Halant" pattern preceding the base consonant or syllable base in
+> the "_consonant_,Halant" pattern preceding the base consonant or syllable base
 > for below-base forms in other Indic scripts will also be tagged correctly.

 #### 2.2: Matra decomposition ####